Art & Design Courses

-ARTD 2271 Beginning Painting.
+ARTD 2271 Painting I.

 An introduction to painting with acrylics or oils.
 Projects will explore the fundamentals of composition and modeling with color and light, as well as an introduction to abstraction.
 Prerequisite: ARTD 1151 (Drawing I)

 *ARTD 2272 Sculpture I.

 The projects in this class will address both traditional and contemporary issues in sculpture, such as figure modeling, carving, and narrative imagery.

 *ARTD 2273 Printmaking I.

 A course in the basics of intaglio and relief printmaking techniques, exposure to selected print and book arts media, and the development of creative imagery.

 In this exercise-based course the student will develop the skills to create compelling animation through traditional techniques within a digital format.
 Special emphasis will be placed on familiarity and execution of the 12 Basic Principles of Animation.
 Students will be introduced to various forms of animation, the history of the art form, the industry, and the language of animation and film.
 Prerequisite: ARTD 1151 (Drawing I)